paulfitz/daff-doc/types/Reflect.md

 ---
 #Reflect#

-The Reflect API is a way to manipulate values dynamicly through an abstract interface in an untyped manner.
+The Reflect API is a way to manipulate values dynamically through an abstract interface in an untyped manner.
 Use with care.